Murilomsq/orp-bot/README.md

 # ORPBot

-A discord bot that uses battlemetrics API to list survivor games in a given ark session
+A discord bot that uses battlemetrics API to list survivor in a given Ark Survival Evolved game session